-- 2 "(a) Publications of the Administrator.-The - 3 Administrator shall publish lists and indexes of registered - 4 designs and cancellations of designs and may also publish - 5 the drawings or other pictorial representations of reg- - 6 istered designs for sale or other distribution. - 7 "(b) File of Representatives of Registered - 8 Designs.-The Administrator shall establish and main- - 9 tain a file of the drawings or other pictorial representa- - 10 tions of registered designs.
-The file shall be available for - 11 use by the public under such conditions as the Adminis- - 12 trator may prescribe.
+2 "(a) PUBLICATIONS OF THE ADMINISTRATOR.-The 3 Administrator shall publish lists and indexes of registered designs and cancellations of designs and may also publish 4 5 the drawings or other pictorial representations of registered designs for sale or other distribution.
+6

+7 "(b) FILE OF REPRESENTATIVES OF REGISTERED 8 DESIGNS.-The Administrator shall establish and maintain a file of the drawings or other pictorial representa-9 10 tions of registered designs.
+The file shall be available for use by the public under such conditions as the Adminis-11 12 trator may prescribe.

-13 "§ 1216.
-Fees
+"§ 1216.
+Fees 13

-- 14 "The Administrator shall by regulation set reason- - 15 able fees for the filing of applications to register designs - 16 under this chapter and for other services relating to the - 17 administration of this chapter, taking into consideration - 18 the cost of providing these services and the benefit of a - 19 public record.
+14 "The Administrator shall by regulation set reasonable fees for the filing of applications to register designs 15 16 under this chapter and for other services relating to the 17 administration of this chapter, taking into consideration 18 the cost of providing these services and the benefit of a 19 public record.

-20 "§ 1217.
-Regulations
+"§ 1217.
+Regulations 20

-- 21 "The Administrator may establish regulations for the - 22 administration of this chapter.
+21 "The Administrator may establish regulations for the 22 administration of this chapter.